Terms and Conditions of Purchase

 - 3.5 Tickets must not be on-sold at a premium, packaged with other goods or services, offered as a prize or otherwise used for advertising, promotional or commercial purposes, without the prior written permission of the Trust.
-The Trust may cancel tickets or refuse to accept orders which it believes are in breach of this condition and the bearer of the ticket may be refused admission to the ticketed event.
+The Trust may cancel tickets or refuse to accept orders which it believes are in breach of this condition or may be dealt with in breach of this condition and the bearer of the ticket may be refused admission to the ticketed event.

 4. Pricing and Payment